Chicken meatballs and cornbread appetizer with BBQ sauce is a fun, flavorful twist on party food that’s perfect for game day and entertaining!

 This post has been sponsored by Aidells.
 All thoughts and opinions are my own.

-Are you all getting excited for the end of the football season?
+Are you all getting excited for the end of the football season and the big game?

 It’s not your regular game day appetizer or party food.